AAbella7529/AAbella7529/README.md

 💞️ I’m looking to collaborate on Cyber Security using unix bash scripting.
 📫 You can reach me on Discord this is my username:  A_Abella2871 😄 Pronouns: She/Her
- ⚡ Fun fact: I love reading and learning to code.
+ ⚡ Fun fact: I love reading and learning to code, and I am Digital Transformation / IoT / AI Enthusiast

 <!---
 AAbella7529/AAbella7529 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.